Tax Preparation Help

 Change in Tax Year

 Generally, you must file Form 1128 to request IRS approval to change your tax year.
-See the instructions for Form 1128 for exceptions.
+See the Instructions for Form 1128 for exceptions.
 If you qualify for an automatic approval request, a user fee is not required.
-If you do not qualify for automatic approval, a ruling must be requested and a user fee is required.
-See the instructions for Form 1128 for information about user fees if you are requesting a ruling.

 Individuals

-Most individuals adopt the calendar year.
+Generally, individuals must adopt the calendar year as their tax year.
 An individual can adopt a fiscal year provided that the individual maintains his or her books and records on the basis of the adopted fiscal year.

 Partnerships, S Corporations, and Personal Service Corporations (PSCs)